particle-iot/docs/src/content/reference/device-cloud/webhooks.md

 - The event name starts with the webhook `eventName`.
 - The device that published the event matches the webhook `deviceID` or all devices you own if `deviceID` is omitted.

-Note: events can be published publicly or privately from the firmware.
-Webhooks can trigger on either type of event as long as it is published by one of your devices.

 ## Webhook properties

 Webhook are created by specifying several properties in a configuration file in [JSON format](http://www.w3schools.com/js/js_json_intro.asp).